kibook/S1000D-XSL-Stylesheets/s1kd2pdf.README.md

 auto.expand.acronyms
 Choose how to expand acronyms:

--   "no" - Don't expand (default)
+-   "no" - Only show the term

--   "before" - Show the definition followed by the term in parentheses
+-   "before" - Show the definition followed by the term in parentheses (default)

 -   "after" - Show the term followed by the definition in parentheses